Tours and Orientations

 Building Tours of the Newberry

 Private tours can be arranged for groups.
 These tours are perfect for classes, organizations, clubs, and conferences.
 Private tours can be scheduled during reading room hours based on staff and docent availability.
 Please schedule a private tour at least two weeks in advance.
-To schedule a private tour please contact Rebecca Haynes, Manager of Volunteers, at email@example.com or (312) 255-3526.
+To schedule a private tour contact Rebecca Haynes, Manager of Volunteers, at firstname.lastname@example.org or (312) 255-3526.

 No reservations are required for Genealogy and Local History Orientation (although groups should contact Matt Rutherford, Curator of Genealogy and Local History, at (312) 255-3671 or email@example.com).
 Attendees must be at least 14 years of age or in the ninth grade.